 “It was frustrating to miss out on qualification by one point and now to be in the team for Rio is amazing.
 It felt a bit surreal when I found out that I had been selected and it still doesn’t quite seem real.
 I’ve been training with the rest of the team throughout the summer so I feel prepared but now I’ve been selected and I’m in the team I feel really happy,” said Ashley.

-Iain Killoughery, Senior Operations Manager of the Academy of Sport at LSBU, said: “We’re delighted that Ashley has been given the opportunity to represent Great Britain and Northern Ireland at the 2016 Paralympic Games.
+Iain Killoughery, Senior Operations Manager of the LSBU Active, said: “We’re delighted that Ashley has been given the opportunity to represent Great Britain and Northern Ireland at the 2016 Paralympic Games.
 This is such an incredible achievement and he is fully deserving of his place in the games.
 We will all be behind him and are looking forward to watching him showcase his talents.”

 The Paralympics will begin on Wednesday 7 September in Rio.
 Ashley will strive for medal success competing in both the individuals and teams tournaments with his teammate Kim Daybell.